ionutcoja/Applied-ML-Project-Group3/README.md

 ### Streamlit page

 Alternatively, it is possible to use the streamlit interface for model deployment.
-You can run it using the following command:
+You can run it using the following command (on Windows):
 ```
 py -m streamlit run app/pages/deployment.py
 ```